wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 * We also have `{Begin|End}KernelSub`.
 Each subroutine call intended for offloading in the `KernelWrapper` region should be enclosed in a `KernelSub` region.
 Then it is added to `$stref->{'KernelWrappers'}{$kernel_wrapper_name}{'KernelSubs'}`, otherwise it goes into `OtherCalls`.
 This was intended for Analysis::LoopDetect and Analysis::KernelArgs, but these were never finished.
 So I can ignore this for the moment.

 What I want is that there is a single subroutine which will be offloaded.
 So if I mark a region with `Inline` that should do what I want.
+So what we do is:

+      !$ACC Subroutine dyn_shapiro_update
+      !$ACC Begin Inline
+      ...
+      !$ACC End Inline
+      !$ACC End Subroutine dyn_shapiro_update

+and that seems to work but needs to be tested.

 ## 2021-05-03